-When you sign up for AWS, you provide an email address and password that are associated with your AWS account.
+AWS account root user – When you sign up for AWS, you provide an email address and password that is associated with your AWS account.
 These are your root credentials and they provide complete access to all of your AWS resources.

-For security reasons, we recommend that you use these root credentials for the first time only to create an administrator user with full permissions to your AWS account (see IAM Best Practices).
-You can then use this administrator user to create other IAM users and roles with limited permissions.
-For instructions, see Creating an Administrators Group in the IAM User Guide.
+For security reasons, we recommend that you use the root credentials only to create an administrator user, which is an IAM user with full permissions to your AWS account.
+Then, you can use this administrator user to create other IAM users and roles with limited permissions.
+For more information, see IAM Best Practices and Creating an Admin User and Group in the IAM User Guide.

-An IAM user is simply an identity within your AWS account that you create in the IAM service that has specific custom permissions (for example, to create an Amazon RDS DB instance).
-You can use an IAM user name and password to sign in to secure AWS webpages like the AWS Management Console, AWS Discussion Forums, and the AWS Support Center.
+IAM user – An IAM user is simply an identity within your AWS account that has specific custom permissions (for example, permissions to create a DB instance in Amazon RDS).
+You can use an IAM user name and password to sign in to secure AWS webpages like the AWS Management Console, AWS Discussion Forums, or the AWS Support Center.

-You can also generate access keys for each user that can be used to authenticate requests when accessing AWS services programmatically either through one of the several SDKs or by using the AWS Command Line Interface (CLI).
-Using the access keys that you provide, the SDK and CLI tools cryptographically sign your request.
+In addition to a user name and password, you can also generate access keys for each user.
+You can use these keys when you access AWS services programmatically, either through one of the several SDKs or by using the AWS Command Line Interface (CLI).
+The SDK and CLI tools use the access keys to cryptographically sign your request.
 If you don’t use the AWS tools, you must sign the request yourself.
 Amazon RDS supports Signature Version 4, a protocol for authenticating inbound API requests.
-For more information about authenticating requests, see Signature Version 4 Signing Process in the Amazon Web Services General Reference.
+For more information about authenticating requests, see Signature Version 4 Signing Process in the AWS General Reference.

-Instead of creating an IAM user, you can also use pre-existing user identities from AWS Directory Service, your enterprise user directory, or a web identity provider.
-These are referred to as federated users.
-Federated users access AWS services and resources through an IAM role, which is similar to an IAM user, but is not associated with a specific person.
-Instead, a role is assigned to a federated user dynamically when the user requests access through an identity provider.
-Note that IAM roles can also be used for other purposes, such as granting other AWS accounts permissions to access your account’s resources.
-A federated user is associated with an IAM role that enables the user to obtain temporary access keys, which the user uses to authenticate requests.
+Federated user access – Instead of creating an IAM user, you can use preexisting user identities from AWS Directory Service, your enterprise user directory, or a web identity provider.
+These are known as federated users.
+AWS assigns a role to a federated user when access is requested through an identity provider.
 For more information about federated users, see Federated Users and Roles in the IAM User Guide.